 This pan-fried flounder is crispy and packed with flavor, satisfying for fish and non-fish lovers alike!
 Easily make this dish in 15 minutes with only a few ingredients and serve delectable seafood on busy weeknights.

-Season fillets with paprika, salt, ground black pepper, onion powder, dried oregano, and dried thyme.
+In a bowl, mix paprika, salt, pepper, onion powder, oregano, and thyme.

 Coat the fillets with flour.